 If you think you’ll need a sweet midday snack to perk yourself up, pack some fresh fruit to bring to the office.
 Apple slices, berries, or chopped melon should do the trick!
 Boehm suggests pairing apple slices with almond butter to make for a nutritious treat that’s packed with nutrients and light on sugar.
 “Combining the fruit with some protein and fat lowers the sugar load on your body,” he says.

-Her Campus contributing writer and UNC-Chapel Hill sophomore Gabbie Cirelli says she kicks her sugar cravings at her internship by eating frozen grapes.
+Gabbie Cirelli from UNC-Chapel Hill says she kicks her sugar cravings at her internship by eating frozen grapes.
 “They’re basically like eating ice cream sorbet in bite-sized pieces, except without any added sugar or preservatives,” she says.
 “Regular grapes are obviously delicious, too, but there’s nothing like feeling like you’re eating ice cream without any of the guilt.”
 Cirelli says she has a freezer at work to keep her frozen grapes in shape until she’s in the mood for a snack, but if your office isn’t equipped with one, try freezing them overnight and throwing an ice pack in your lunch box when you head out in the morning.

 But even with the advantages of fruit, Schantz says it’s important to track your portion sizes.
 “One serving of fruit is equivalent to one whole fruit the size of your fist, one cup chopped, ½ canned in its own juice, or ¼ cup dried, unsweetened fruit,” she says.
 So, if you decide to munch on a fruity treat, keep an eye on how much you’re eating so you don’t eat too much.
 Schantz suggests doing this by pre-packing servings ahead of time in snack-sized plastic bags.